-- 2. Individual ISRP reviewer evaluations (January 31 March 1).
-Each project was initially reviewed by three or more members who were selected based on expertise and previous experience reviewing the project.
-Each reviewer provided a preliminary and independent written evaluation of the project, which was then shared for discussion prior to step 3.
-Individual reviewer's comments and records of discussions are confidential and not available outside of the ISRP. - 3.
-Project presentations (March 3-4).
+2. Individual ISRP reviewer evaluations (January 31 - March 1).
+At least three reviewers were assigned to independently review each proposal and provide written evaluations.
+The ISRP assigns review teams based on expertise and whether members reviewed the project in the past or participated in site visits.
+Potential reviewers include Peer Review Group (PRG) members who augment the ISRP's expertise and ensure that the ISRP has the capacity to complete extensive reviews on specific deadlines.
+To facilitate independent evaluations, comments from individual reviewers generally are not shared with other reviewers until after the deadline for individual comments.
+Individual reviewer's comments and records of discussions are confidential and not available outside the ISRP review teams.

+3. Project presentations (March 3-4).
 Over two full and well-attended days, the proponents presented their proposals to the ISRP, other project proponents, and Council and BPA staff.
 Time was reserved for questions and discussions.
 These discussions greatly aided the ISRP in clarifying specific concerns and understanding the projects.
 The presentations are available on the Council's project review webpage.